rsdoiel/antenna/2023/weather_2023.49.md

 ---
-title: weather 2023.49
+title: Weather 2023.49
-updated: 2023-12-04 11:48:50
+updated: 2023-12-04 19:05:16
 ---

-# weather 2023.49
+# Weather 2023.49

-(date: 2023-12-04 11:48:50)
+(date: 2023-12-04 19:05:16)

 ---

-## SPC - No watches are valid as of Mon Dec  4 17:59:02 UTC 2023
+## There are no tropical cyclones at this time.

-date: 2023-12-04, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks
+date: 2023-12-05, from: Eastern Pacific Basin GIS Data

-No watches are valid as of Mon Dec  4 17:59:02 UTC 2023.
+No tropical cyclones as of Tue, 05 Dec 2023 02:52:19 GMT

 <span class="feed-item-link">
-<a href="https://www.spc.noaa.gov/products/watch/">https://www.spc.noaa.gov/products/watch/</a> <a href="https://getpocket.com/save" class="pocket-btn" data-lang="en" data-save-url="https://www.spc.noaa.gov/products/watch/">Save to Pocket</a>
+<a href="https://www.nhc.noaa.gov/gis/">https://www.nhc.noaa.gov/gis/</a> <a href="https://getpocket.com/save" class="pocket-btn" data-lang="en" data-save-url="https://www.nhc.noaa.gov/gis/">Save to Pocket</a>
 </span>

 ---

-## SPC - No MDs are in effect as of Mon Dec  4 17:59:02 UTC 2023
+## SPC - No MDs are in effect as of Tue Dec  5 01:00:06 UTC 2023

-date: 2023-12-04, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks
+date: 2023-12-05, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks

-No Mesoscale Discussions are in effect as of Mon Dec  4 17:59:02 UTC 2023.
+No Mesoscale Discussions are in effect as of Tue Dec  5 01:00:06 UTC 2023.

 <span class="feed-item-link">
 <a href="https://www.spc.noaa.gov/products/md/">https://www.spc.noaa.gov/products/md/</a> <a href="https://getpocket.com/save" class="pocket-btn" data-lang="en" data-save-url="https://www.spc.noaa.gov/products/md/">Save to Pocket</a>